arathypavithran/php_learning/README.md

 PHP Learning From Rogersoft

 **December 06, 2024**
-* Learning Html basics, related table, form, image uploading and style defining
+* Learned HTML basics, including tables, forms, image uploading, and style definitions.
-* Done Excercise to create a resume using table and form
+* Completed an exercise to create a resume using tables and forms.

 **Edited Files**
-* Dec 06 2024\Excersise1Resume.html
+* Dec-06-2024\Excersise1Resume.html